UKTV: Good Food

 Good Food focused on food and cookery programming.
 It originally launched on 1 November 2001 as UK Food, as the first offshoot network of UK Style.
 It rebranded as UKTV Food in March 2004, and eventually as Good Food in June 2009, being the last UKTV channel to rebrand.

 Good Food broadcast a range of food and cookery programmes, similar to that of the content of BBC Worldwide's BBC Food service.
 Initially, most of the channel's output was aired on Home as well.
 The Good Food website originally devised and launched by Ian Fenn and Ally Branley provides a number of services including information on programmes shown on the channel, recipes, message boards, and a wine club.
 Recipes come from the various shows on Good Food and some include videos taken from the demonstrations.
 In September 2006, Good Food's website overtook the BBC Food site in popularity for the first time, achieving a 10% market share, against the 9.63% the BBC Food site dropped to, having held the top spot since it began.
 It was named "Good Food Channel" on the UKTV website due to the fact that there is a magazine named Good Food.

-Following the split of the UKTV network from BBC Studios and Discovery, Inc. on 1 April 2019, Discovery took over control of Good Food, but they eventually closed the channel a few months later on 12 September, merging all its programming into their existing sister channel Food Network.
+Following the split of the UKTV network from BBC Studios and Discovery on 1 April 2019, Discovery took over control of Good Food, but they eventually closed the channel a few months later on 12 September, merging all its programming into their existing sister channel Food Network.